bewakes/resty/README.md

       (_, "cars":_) -> entityCRUDHandler @Car path
       _ -> notFound
 ```
+The `entityCRUDHandler` will generate handlers for GET and POST methods(for now).
+Custom handlers for routes can also be written.

 In order to use your models as above, they must be instances of `Filterable` (from CoreFilters).
 For now just do the following.
 Will discuss in detail later.
 ```haskell
 instance Filterable Person